alexnrhodes/Sprint-Challenge--Hash-BC/README.md

 * What is the runtime complexity to access an array, add or remove from the front, and add or remove from the back?
 * What is the worse case scenario if you try to extend the storage size of a dynamic array?

+### Blockchain is a datastructure used for many things.
+An example would be use in the healthcare system to organize and protect by key surgery records, medication history and any other individual HIPPA protected information.
+It is stored in blocks of transactions, which are then added to the chain to create the blockchain.

 Explain how a blockchain is structured.
 What are the blocks, what is the chain?
 How is the data organized?

+### Dynamic Arrays automatically resize themselves, so like allows you to keep adding stuff to your list and it will keep making room for it.
+To add or remove to the front is 0(n) and to add or remove from the back is 0(1), worst case scenario is again 0(1)

 Explain how proof of work functions.
 How does it operate.
 How does this protect the chain from attack.
 What kind of attack is possible?

+### this algorithm is used to confirm transactions and produce new blocks to the chain.
+With PoW, miners compete against each other to complete transactions on the network and get rewarded.

 ## Project Set Up